jamesmullenbach/jamesmullenbach.github.io/_posts/2018-01-02-codenames-fun.md

 Pretty reasonable!

-Finally, a machine learning question: Is our projection-based approach this the best way to utilize the finite hypothesis class?
+Finally, a machine learning question: Is our projection-based approach the best way to utilize the finite hypothesis class?
 There might be legitimate research on this.

 ## Extensions